malc-u/SomeoneKnowsSomething/TESTING.md

 #### login

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from previous pages (except base.html)
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 #### more

 Validation of read more page brings up 1 warning and 6 errors.

 - Warning and first 3 errors are equivalent to the account.html page.
-- Remainign 3 errors related to use of `{{ url_for }}` and type of the field used in `href` and `src` (e.g. `{{podcast.podcast_link}}`) in all links on this page.
+- Remaining 3 errors related to use of `{{ url_for }}` and type of the field used in `href` and `src` (e.g. `{{podcast.podcast_link}}`) in all links on this page.
 All left unfixed as linked correctly as advised in [Flask tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/#)

 #### origin

 Validation of read more page brings up 1 warning and 4 errors.
 They are equivalent to the warning, 2 first and 3 last errors from more.html page.
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 #### podcast-add

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from previous pages (except base.html)
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 #### podcast-delete

 Validation of this page beings up 1 warning and 5 errors.
 They are all equivalent to the ones from origin.html page.
-Action not taken - described in previous occcurences (origin.html and more.html)
+Action not taken - described in previous occurrences (origin.html and more.html)

 #### podcast-update

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from previous pages (except base.html)
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 #### recommended

 Validation of this page beings up 1 warning and 7 errors.
 They are all equivalent to the ones from origin.html page.
-Action not taken - described in previous occcurences (origin.html, more.html and podcast-delete.html)
+Action not taken - described in previous occurrences (origin.html, more.html and podcast-delete.html)

 #### register

 Validation of this page beings up 1 warning and 3 errors.
 They are all equivalent to the ones from origin.html page.
-Action not taken - described in previous occcurences (origin.html, more.html, podcast-delete.html and recommended.html)
+Action not taken - described in previous occurrences (origin.html, more.html, podcast-delete.html and recommended.html)

 #### settings

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from previous pages (except base.html)
-Action not taken - resons described in previous occurences.
+Action not taken - reasons described in previous occurrences.

 ## CSS Validation